Jscherbe/vite-virtual-modules-sanity-loader/tests/vue-vite-test/.yalc/@ulu/vite-virtual-modules-sanity-loader/README.md

 This library is a bridge between the core [`@ulu/sanity-loader`](https://github.com/Jscherbe/sanity-loader) and your Vite project, leveraging the file-based approach of `@ulu/vite-plugin-virtual-modules`.

 The workflow is as follows:
-1. You create a central `src/sanity/index.js` file to configure and export a `virtualModulesLoader` instance.
+1. You create a central `src/sanity/index.js` file to configure and export a `sanityApi` instance.
 2. In your `src`, you create a "loader" file (e.g., `src/data/siteSettings.js`).
-This file imports the `virtualModulesLoader` and uses its `defineLoader` method to generate its default export.
+This file imports the `sanityApi` and uses its `createLoader` method to generate its default export.
 3. In your application, you import the loader file with the `?virtual-module` suffix.
 4. At build time, `@ulu/vite-plugin-virtual-modules` executes your loader, which uses `@ulu/sanity-loader` to fetch data and generate the final module content.